Gimlettt/IIB/README.md

 This repository contains the data, scripts, and methods for analyzing the results of two experiments for the paper *Probabilistic In-Plane Detection for Mid-Air Virtual Surface Interactions*.

+Please make sure the raw data file path before running the script.
+You can generate plots and 3D-finger trajectory using the script below

 ## Folder Structure

 - **row_data**: Contains the raw data for the first experiment.